Cal Poly Pomona is empowering the landscape of the future.

-The Department of Landscape Architecture at Cal Poly Pomona has been helping to lead Southern California over the last 60 years through landscape architecture education.
+The Department of Landscape Architecture at Cal Poly Pomona has been helping to lead Southern California for more than 60 years through landscape architecture education.
+We encourage you to explore this site to learn more about studying Landscape Architecture in our undergraduate or graduate programs.

 Department of Landscape Architecture